 If you haven’t seen the blog yet, go read it!
 Better yet, sign up for email updates!

 Welcome, Farrell Scholars!
-I am Meagen Farrell, author of Teaching Adults: A 2014 GED Resource Book, available NOW from New Readers Press.
-My next project has been successfully funded via Kickstarter!
-I’m spending 2013-14 researching the development of women’s ordination in the Church of Ireland.
+I am Meagen Farrell, author of Teaching Adults: A 2014 GED® Test Resource Book, available NOW from New Readers Press.
+I have written a second book on the social and doctrinal development of women’s ordination in the Church of Ireland (Anglican).

 I’ve been extremely honored and excited to be a serial guest blogger for Rust Wire on my cross cultural experience of living in the Hough neighborhood of Cleveland (you may have heard the name from the riots in the 1960s?).
 Click the titles below to read up and join the conversation:

 - On being a white person living in Cleveland’s Hough neighborhood